Executive Committee 2019-2020

-David Weisberg is President of Temple Emanuel after having served as Assistant Treasurer for the previous four years and Vice President for the last two.
+David Weisberg is on his second two-year term as President of Temple Emanuel after having served as Assistant Treasurer and Vice President.
 He and his wife Rikki are proudly married with two children, live in Mt.
 Lebanon, and have been members of Temple Emanuel since 2007.
 Professionally, David is a Senior Banker at BNY Mellon.
 He is thankful to serve and looks forward to helping shape the future of the congregation for his family and others.

 Rullo’s passion for Judaism is deep.
 He is committed to the concept of Tikkun Olam and social justice.
 In addition, he believes strongly in the idea of continual education, and previously served as the chair of the Beit HaMidrash (Adult Education) committee.

 Jeff Young was elected to the Board of Trustees in 2014.
 He is a Squirrel Hill native.
 Following high school, he spent 20 years away from his beloved Pittsburgh, attending college and starting his career as an architect.
 In 2011, he convinced his wife Laura to leave the bright lights of New York City for the Norman Rockwellesque life that is Mt.
 Lebanon.
 They have two young children.
 Although his family’s membership at Temple Emanuel began in 2011, his roots run deep – his grandmother’s brother and sister-in-law, Morris and Mitzi Browarsky, were early members of Temple more than 50 years ago.
 Jeff is committed to carrying forth his ancestors’ dedication and determination to make Temple Emanuel a thriving home for communal and spiritual connection to Judaism.